What does the survey comprise?

 Checking and correction methods

 Statistics Netherlands checks the completeness and plausibility of the collected data.
 In the case of incorrect or missing data, respondents are contacted.
 In the case of non-response, data are imputed on the basis of the observed information.
-If a defined product undergoes changes, its price is adjusted taking into account differences in quality between the former and the new product versions.
+If a defined product undergoes changes, its price can be adjusted taking into account differences in quality between the former and the new product versions.

 Quality of the results?